Risk Management for Forex and CFD trading

-Learn best-practice risk and trade management for successful Forex and CFD trades.
+Learn about the importance of good risk management for successful Forex and CFD trading.

 What is risk management?

 Naturally, when it comes to trading, opportunities to profit come with associated risks.
 Forex risk management is all about identifying these risks in an attempt to minimise them and, in doing so, protect yourself from the downsides of trading as much as possible.